pauldub/1password.el/README.md

 # Get password from 1Password

-Forked from https://github.com/xuchunyang/1password.el to update to the latest 1Password CLI version and to add support to get arbitrary fields.
+Forked from https://github.com/xuchunyang/1password.el to update to the latest 1Password CLI version, add support to get arbitrary fields and add auth-source backend.

 ## Usage